 We all agreed that the activities and trip really helped us all bond with people we hadn’t spent as much time with, or only see for a couple of hours a week for lectures and seminars.
 The trip helped us bond as a cohort and enjoy each other’s company outside of sitting in lectures taking notes.

 Feeling inspired?
-Why not find out what you could study at the School of Sport and Exercise Sciences?
+Find out what you could study at the School of Sport and Exercise Sciences.